Wiesbaden: Weimar Republic and Third Reich (1919 to 1945)

 After World War I, Wiesbaden fell under the Allied occupation of the Rhineland and was occupied by the French army in 1918.
 In 1921, the Wiesbaden Agreement on German reparations to France was signed in the city.
 In 1925, Wiesbaden became the headquarters of the British Army of the Rhine until the withdrawal of occupying forces from the Rhineland in 1930.

 In 1929, an airport was constructed in Erbenheim on the site of a horse-racing track.
 In 1936, Fighter Squadron 53 of the Luftwaffe was stationed here.

-In the Kristallnacht pogrom on November 10, 1938, Wiesbaden's large synagogue on Michelsberg was destroyed.
+In the Kristallnacht pogrom on 10 November 1938, Wiesbaden's large synagogue on Michelsberg was destroyed.
 The synagogue had been designed by Phillip Hoffmann and built in 1869.
 Another synagogue in Wiesbaden-Bierstadt was also destroyed.
 When the Nazis came to power in Germany, there were 2,700 Jews living in Wiesbaden.
-By June 1942 nearly all of them had been deported to the Nazi death camps in German-occupied Poland.
+By June 1942 nearly all of them had been deported to the extermination camps in German-occupied Poland.

-General Ludwig Beck from Wiesbaden was one of the planners of the July 20, 1944 assassination attempt of Adolf Hitler.
-Beck was designated by his fellow conspirators to be future Head of State (Regent) after elimination of Hitler.
+General Ludwig Beck from Wiesbaden was one of the planners of the 20 July 1944 assassination attempt of Adolf Hitler.
+Beck was designated by his fellow conspirators to be future Head of State (Regent) after the elimination of Hitler.
 The plot failed, however, and Beck was forced to commit suicide.
 Today, the city annually awards the Ludwig Beck prize for civil courage in his honor.

-Lutheran pastor and theologian Martin Niemöller, founder of the Confessing Church resistance movement against the Nazis, is an Honorary Citizen of Wiesbaden.
+Lutheran pastor and theologian Martin Niemöller, founder of the Confessing Church resistance movement against the Nazis, was an Honorary Citizen of Wiesbaden.
 He presented his last sermon before his arrest in Wiesbaden's Market Church.